 Pulse is the private memory layer for the age of ambient AI — a secure, user-owned context system that follows you across devices, tools, and agents, turning scattered activity into shared memory.
+Today it ships as a macOS assistant that briefs your morning, tracks your working context, and reflects on your day — connecting to your Gmail and Google Calendar with your consent.

 AI is already inside every device, app, inbox, calendar, browser, and workflow.
 Every platform has an assistant.
 Every company is deploying agents.
 Every tool is learning how to act.